Canadian Space Milestones

 Canada Plays a Key Role in Two New Cosmic Origins Missions

 Canadian Space Agency (CSA) astronaut Robert (Bob) Thirsk launched successfully from Baïkonur, Kazakhstan, aboard Soyuz TMA-15 at 6:34 a.m.
 (EDT), marking the start of Canada's first long-duration mission in space.
-Thirsk will stay onboard the International Space Station (ISS) for six months, breaking Canada's-and his own-mission-length record of 17 days.
+Thirsk stays onboard the International Space Station (ISS) for six months, breaking Canada's-and his own-mission-length record of 17 days.
 A physician and mechanical engineer, Thirsk is the mission's Crew Medical Officer, robotics specialist, and specialist for Kibo, the Japanese experimental facility.

 Canadian Astronaut Julie Payette returns to Earth